mostav02/me_cleaner_wiki/How-does-it-work?.md

  * removing the EFFS presence flag
  * correcting the FPT checksum

-Now the ME image contains only the FTPR partition, as every other partition has been overwritten by 0xff; it's time to dig deeper into the FTPR partition and remove as many modules as possible:
+Now the ME image contains only the FTPR partition, as every other partition has been overwritten by 0xff; it's time to dig deeper into the FTPR partition and remove as many modules as possible.

 ### ME versions from 6.0 (Nehalem) to 10.x (Broadwell)